axone-protocol/contracts/README.md

 ## 📚 Documentation

-The documentation of the smart contracts must be committed to the repository.
-The documentation is generated from the smart contracts' schema.
+The documentation of the Smart Contracts must be committed to the repository.
+The documentation is generated from the Smart Contracts' schema.

 To generate the documentation follow the steps below.